PDXChinese/pdxchinese.github.io/_pages/youthdance.md

 permalink: /youthdance/
 ---

-The Jade Dance Team was founded by a group of high school students and eventually became a community dance group open to youth of all backgrounds.
-This inter-school student group serves as a platform for young people to learn from and support one another.
-They have been actively engaging with the broader community through their beautiful performances of Chinese dances.
+The Jade Dance Team was originally founded by a group of high school students and has since grown into a community dance group open to youth of all backgrounds.
+This inter-school team provides a platform for young dancers to learn from and support one another while fostering cultural appreciation.
+Through their graceful performances of traditional Chinese dances, they actively engage with and enrich the broader community.

 To book their performance, please contact [info@pdxchinese.org](mailto:info@pdxchinese.org).
 They will love to show off their culture in the community events.